raurir/svelte-code-linting/README.md

 # ❤️ Svelte

-Some issues with Svelte regarding Autoformatting with Sublime + Testing with Jest Coverage
+Some issues with Svelte regarding Autoformatting with JsPrettier in Sublime + Collecting Test Coverage with Jest

 ## Autoformatting